-- Not moving after meals
+- Being inactive after meals

-(2) Avoid FODMAP foods and fruits.
+(2) Avoid FODMAP Foods and Fruits

-- Fermentable: means that gut bacteria break them down producing lots of gas.
+- Fermentable: means that gut bacteria break them down, producing lots of gas.

 - Oligosaccharides: Refers to compounds called fructans and galacto-saccharides present in wheat, barley, rye, onion, garlic, and legumes.

 Gluten is a known trigger of celiac disease, but it’s also associated with non-celiac gluten sensitivity.
 This means that you may have some intolerance to foods containing gluten even if you don’t have celiac disease.

 There are two main types of fiber:

 Eating too much fiber can worsen your IBS bloating and abdominal pain.
-On the other hand, eating the optimum amount and type of fiber can effectively cure your IBS in a day.
+On the other hand, eating the right amount and type of fiber can effectively alleviate your IBS in a day.
 I’ve thoroughly discussed this topic in my article “Fiber And IBS: 8 Interesting Facts You Didn’t Know”.

 - Choose whole-grain bread and cereals instead of processed or refined foods.